Melodic motion

 Melodic motion is the quality of movement of a melody, including nearness or farness of successive pitches or notes in a melody.
 This may be described as conjunct or disjunct, stepwise, skipwise or no movement, respectively.
 See also contrapuntal motion.
 In a conjunct melodic motion, the melodic phrase moves in a stepwise fashion; that is the subsequent notes move up or down a semitone or tone, but no greater.
 In a disjunct melodic motion, the melodic phrase leaps upwards or downwards; this movement is greater than a whole tone.

 In popular Western music, a melodic leap of disjunct motion is often present in the chorus of a song, to distinguish it from the verses and captivate the audience.

+In traditional culture music

-Bruno Nettl describes various types of melodic movement or contour (Nettl 1956, 51–53):
+Ethnomusicologist Bruno Nettl describes various types of melodic movement or contour to categorise a song's melody.

+There are three general categories, ascending, descending, and undulating: